Engel & Völkers

 Ejari cancellation is allowed under the following circumstances:

-If the owner of certain property changes, the existing Ejari for the property must be canceled and re-registered under the new owner’s name.
-Otherwise, it may lead to issues when leasing the property to tenants.
+If the owner of the property changes, the existing Ejari for the property must be canceled and re-registered under the new owner’s name.

 Before proceeding to the question, “How to cancel Ejari?”, it is important to gather all relevant documents to ensure a smooth process.